GII/TVKAE/README.md

 It is also necessary that the user main folder contains the function "correctQuat.m", available at the Caruso et al. sensor_fusion_algorithm_codes repository:

   - GitHub: "https://github.com/marcocaruso/sensor_fusion_algorithm_codes"

+## Other references
+3. <a id="referencia3"></a>M. Caruso, A. M. Sabatini, M. Knaflitz, M. Gazzoni, U. D. Croce and A. Cereatti, "Orientation Estimation Through Magneto-Inertial Sensor Fusion: A Heuristic Approach for Suboptimal Parameters Tuning," in IEEE Sensors Journal, vol. 21, no. 3, pp. 3408-3419, 1 Feb.1, 2021, https://doi.org/10.1109/JSEN.2020.3024806.